Tory policy battle: What have Truss and Sunak pledged for the country?

 Liz Truss: The Foreign Secretary has pledged to “start cutting taxes from day one” with a new Budget and Spending Review that would reverse April’s rise in national insurance and next year’s corporation tax hike from 19% to 25%.

-She has said she would “simplify” taxes and ensure people are not penalised for caring for children or relatives.

-Ms Truss has not fully explained how she would fund the £30 billion in tax cuts she has promised, but said they “can be paid for within the existing fiscal envelope”.
+Ms Truss has not fully explained how she would fund the £30 billion worth of tax cuts she has promised, but previously said they “can be paid for within the existing fiscal envelope”.

 Part of her plan is to spread the country’s Covid debt over a longer period of time.

+But a spokeswoman announced a little over 13 hours after the plan’s publication that this proposal had been scrapped, leaving a multibillion-pound hole in her fiscal strategy.

+As part of her “Whitehall waste” crackdown, Ms Truss also planned to save around £2 billion a year by cutting civil service time off, and around £12 million a year by scrapping jobs aimed at increasing inclusion and diversity in the public sector.

-Ms Truss has also stated her intention to turn brownfield sites and other locations into “investment zones”, dubbed “full-fat freeports”.
+Separately, she has stated her intention to turn brownfield sites and other locations into “investment zones”, dubbed “full-fat freeports”.

-And she has promised a “war on Whitehall waste” to save £11 billion, cutting Civil Service time off and ending national pay deals.
+Ms Truss has said she would “simplify” taxes and pledged reforms to prevent people being penalised for taking time off work to care for family members or children.

 – Immigration